soffes/blog/published/2017-02-28-mic-setup/mic-setup.markdown

 ---
-title: Mic Setup
+tags:
-categories: music
+- music
 ---

+# Mic Setup

 I recently [made a video](https://www.youtube.com/watch?v=Vi9KaTbGPKA) mentioning my new mic setup and got a few questions about it.
 Instead of making a video that just mentions tons of links, I thought I'd write it up.